harrissAvalon/powerline/docs/source/usage.rst

 Powerline uses several special glyphs to get the arrow effect and some custom symbols for developers.
 This requires either a symbol font or a patched font installed.
-Used terminal emulator must also support either patched fonts or fontconfig for Powerline to work properly.
+The used terminal emulator must also support either patched fonts or fontconfig for Powerline to work properly.

 :ref:`24-bit color support <config-common-term_truecolor>` can also be enabled